sreevisakh/node-axel/README.md

-axel - a node.js axel client
+node-axel - a node.js axel client
 ===========================

 This is a wrapper over axel